jha-ayush/MEAN_stack-AIDS_meds_reviews/README.md

 # Project01_GlobalAPI

 ## Goal:
-- Create a single page responsive web app that lets users Read & Submit reviews of AIDS medication that are currently available.
+- Create a single page responsive web app that lets users Read, Write, Update & Delete reviews of AIDS medication that are currently available in the market.
-- User enters web app.
-- User is able to see the list of medications.
-- User can click on a single medication & modal pops up.
-- Hidden reviews show up.
+- Use modals for read & write functions.

 ### Pre-work tasks:
 - Create project01 github Repository